eggmund/ambient-pl/README.md

 # ambient-pl
-An audio player that runs in the background and randomly picks tracks from a folder to play at random times.
+An audio player that randomly picks tracks to play at random intervals.

 Inspired by the way Minecraft music randomly fades in while playing.